lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 ### Understanding composed event dispatching {#shadowdom-composed}

-By default, a [custom event](#standard-custom-events) dispatched inside shadow DOM will not be heard outside the shadow root.
-To make a custom event pass through shadow DOM boundaries, you must set the `composed` flag to `true`.
-It's common to pair `composed` with `bubbles` so that all nodes in the DOM tree can hear the event:
+By default, an event dispatched inside a shadow root will not be visible outside that shadow root.
+To make an event pass through shadow DOM boundaries, you must set the [`composed` property](https://developer.mozilla.org/en-US/docs/Web/API/Event/composed) to `true`.
+It's common to pair `composed` with `bubbles` so that all nodes in the DOM tree can see the event:

 ```js
 _dispatchMyEvent() {